dltj/dltj-blog/_drafts/Authuser blog post.md

 * Google Slides:
 * Google Voice:

-I have folders of these in my Firefox Bookmark bar, so I am just two clicks away from getting into any one of these services.
+I have a folder of these for each of my Google Apps accounts in my Firefox Bookmark bar, so I am just two clicks away from getting into any one of these services.
 The `authuser` trick might work for other Google services, too.
 Did you find one that I didn’t mention?
 Let me know @DataG on Twitter or @dltj@